nuxeo-sandbox/nuxeo-translate/README.md

 - Set the `org.nuxeo.translate.google.credential` (in nuxeo.conf) parameter to the full path to this credentials file.

 #### Algorithm Used when Connecting to the Service
- 1. If the `org.nuxeo.natural.language.google.credential` configuraiton parameter is set, use it
+ 1. If the `org.nuxeo.translate.google.credential` configuraiton parameter is set, use it
  2. Else, read the `GOOGLE_APPLICATION_CREDENTIALS` Environment Variable (this is common Google variable, set to access its misc.
 APIs)
  3. If none of the previous returned a value, the call will fail